Preciousomonze/wp-plugin-deploy-helper/README.md

     --delete_files_in_zip          (optional) csv format of paths/files to delete in the zip(it also searches for matches, so git will ignore github,etc).

-                                   This was added cause i felt, adding all to ignore wont be as fast as deleting from the zip file.
+                                   This was added cause I felt, that adding all to ignore won't be as fast as deleting from the zip file.

                                    note: **It doesn't delete folders for some weird reason.